jrief/django-shop-ipayment/README.rst

 from the Internet with a name resolvable by DNS.
 You might have to configure your firewall, so that your workstation is reachable on port 80.
-If you do not have a domain name which resolves onto your extrenal IP address, use a service such as http://www.gnudip.org/
+If you do not have a domain name which resolves onto your extrenal IP address, use a dynamic DNS service, as listed here http://dnslookup.me/dynamic-dns/.

 Set the host name of your environment in tests/testapp/settings.py::